MicrosoftDocs/cloud-adoption-framework/docs/overview.md

 <!-- markdownlint-enable MD034 -->

 The Cloud Adoption Framework brings together cloud adoption best practices from Microsoft employees, partners, and customers.
-It provides a set of tools, guidance, and narratives.
-These tools help shape your technology, business, and people strategies to get the best business outcomes during your cloud adoption effort.
-Review the guidance for each methodology below, providing you with easy access to the right guidance at the right time.
+The framework provides a tools, guidance, and narratives.
+The tools it includes help you shape your technology, business, and people strategies to achieve the best business outcomes possible through your cloud adoption effort.
+Use the following table to review the guidance for each methodology.

 | <span title="Icon">&nbsp;</span> | <span title="Description">&nbsp;</span> | <span title="Icon">&nbsp;</span> | <span title="Description">&nbsp;</span> |
 |--|--|--|--|